sonic-net/DASH/documentation/general/dash-sonic-hld.md

 | Metering Buckets per ENI | 4000                     |

 ## 1.5 Metering requirements
 Metering is essential for billing the customers and below are the high-level requirements.
-Metering in this context is packet counts for billing purposes and not related to traffic policer or shaping.
+Metering/Bucket in this context is related to packet counting for billing purposes and not related to traffic policer or shaping.
 - Billing shall be at per ENI level and shall be able to query metering packet bytes per ENI
 - All metering buckets must be UINT64 size and start from value 0 and shall be counting number of bytes.
 A bucket contains 2 counters; 1 inbound (Rx) and 1 outbound (Tx).
 - Implementation must support metering at the following levels:
-	- Policy* based metering. - E.g. For specific destinations (prefix) that must be billed separately, say action_type 'direct'
+	- Policy based metering. - E.g. For specific destinations (prefix) that must be billed separately, say action_type 'direct'
 	- Route table based metering - E.g. For Vnet peering cases.
 	- Mapping table based metering - E.g For specific destinations within mapping table that must be billed separately
-    *Policy refers to metering policy associated to Route tables.
+- Policy in the metering context refers to metering policy associated to Route tables.
 This is not related to ACL policy or any ACL packet counters.
 - If packet flow hits multiple metering buckets, order of priority shall be **Policy->Route->Mapping**
 - User shall be able to override the precedence between Routing and Mapping buckets by setting an _override_ flag.
 When policy is enabled for a route, it takes higher precedence than routing and mapping metering bucket.
 - Implementation shall aggregate the counters on an "_ENI+Metering Bucket_" combination for billing: